jerwallace/aws-robomaker-workshops/content/jetbot-workshop/setup.md

 ---
 title: "Prep: Workshop Setup"
 chapter: true
-weight: 3
+weight: 1
-description: We will start by setting up your AWS account to develop robot applications with AWS RoboMaker.
+description: "We will start by setting up your AWS account to develop robot applications with AWS RoboMaker."
 ---

 # Workshop Setup